 For last week’s rankings, click here.

-Tags: 2013 Pac-12 Power Rankings Arizona State Sun Devils Arizona Wildcats Colorado Buffaloes Damante Horton De'Anthony Thomas Featured Follow Index Marcus Mariota Oregon Ducks Oregon State Beavers Paul Richardson Popular Stanford Cardinal Taylor Kelly Travis Wilson Tyler Gaffney UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: 2013 Pac-12 Power Rankings Arizona State Sun Devils Arizona Wildcats Colorado Buffaloes Damante Horton De'Anthony Thomas Follow Index Marcus Mariota Oregon Ducks Oregon State Beavers Paul Richardson Stanford Cardinal Taylor Kelly Travis Wilson Tyler Gaffney UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars